-The majority of the Quicken Loans reviews describe what a prospective borrower looks for in a lender: a quick, easy mortgage application process, fair loan terms, and competitive mortgage rates, especially with refinancing.
-Overall, with a proactive loan officer, first-time buyers and experienced buyers can expect a positive consumer experience while pursuing an online mortgage with Rocket Mortgage.
+The majority of Quicken Loans reviews describe what a prospective borrower looks for in a lender: a quick, easy mortgage application process, fair loan terms, and competitive mortgage rates.
+Overall, with a proactive Home Loan Expert, first-time buyers and experienced buyers can expect a positive consumer experience while pursuing an online mortgage with Rocket Mortgage®.

-Quicken Loans provides a number of loan options that accommodate the first-time homebuyer as well as the seasoned homeowner switching homes or purchasing an additional property, including
+Quicken Loans provides a number of loan options that accommodate first-time and seasoned home buyers, as well as those looking to refinance, including:

-The company allows for loan term customization anywhere from 8-30 years with its signature YOURgage loan option, which isn't an option with all lenders.
+The company allows for loan term customization of anywhere from 8 – 30 years with its signature YOURgage loan option, which isn't an option with all mortgage lenders.

 One aspect of the loan process is the Quicken Loans good-faith deposit, which is the company's way of streamlining the loan process as soon as you begin.
-The deposit amount varies between $400-750 and can be paid using a credit card, debit card, or prepaid Visa or MasterCard gift card and covers all lender fees associated with:
+The deposit amount varies between $400 and $750 and can be paid using a credit card, debit card, or prepaid Visa or MasterCard gift card and covers all lender fees associated with: